shivannis/xandr-docs-public/xandr-docs/articles/monetize/migration-to-microsoft-identity-platform-login.md

 # Microsoft Monetize - Migration to Microsoft Identity Platform login

-This documentation provides step by step guide on how to migrate existing authentication process in Xandr products to Microsoft Identity Platform.
+This documentation provides step by step guide on how to migrate existing authentication process in Microsoft Advertising products to Microsoft Identity Platform.

 1. Go to product login screen using [Monetize Login url](https://monetize.xandr.com/login).